alicemunsal/dohex/DoHex2.md

 Component part definitions:
 * **lib**: Libraries are used when different data model and/or transformation functions are necessary at that part.
 We may transform
 * **app:** This is the application logic part of the component.
 It's about automation.
-This part contains usecases.
+This part contains usecases and if necessary request and response model
 *
 Each component can have a different complexity, we can omit unnecessary parts.